 Aston Hall in Staffordshire is a residential home for retired and sick clergy.
-In 2016 there were 7 permanent residents (2015: 9); the hall also provides short breaks to a number of other clergy which by and large utilises the remaining capacity of the hall (12 rooms).
+In 2017 there were 9 permanent residents (2016: 7); the hall also provides short breaks to a number of other clergy which by and large utilises the remaining capacity of the hall (12 rooms).
 The day to day running of the home is managed by a permanent deacon and his wife supported by a small number of staff.
 The home is supported by an annual grant from the Archdiocese with the remainder of its income generated from residents' fees and donations.
-The hall's total costs amounted to £370,000 (2015: £407,000), although this also included the costs of major refurbishment works to the internal accommodation (£163,000) (2015: £219,000), which was supported by grants from the Archdiocese.
-The Archdiocese centrally also supports a number of other retired priests accommodated in various locations according to their individual needs.
+The hall's total costs amounted to £218,000 including £34,000 for the remaining costs of the major property refurbishment commenced in 2016 (2016: £370,000 including £163,000 for the costs of major refurbishment works to the internal accommodation supported by grants from the Archdiocese.)
+Under the management of the Care of the Clergy Committee, the Archdiocese also supports a number of other retired priests accommodated in various locations according to their individual needs.